 What if I give too much?

-If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to enalapril.
-This is very rare.
-Take your child to hospital or call an ambulance straight away.
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to Enalapril.
+Take your child to hospital or phone for an ambulance straight away.

-If your child gets a yellowish tinge to the skin or whites of the eyes, contact your doctor straight away, as there may be a problem with your child’s liver.
-This is very rare.
+If your child seems to bruise more easily or bleeding doesn’t stop as quickly as usual, or if their skin or whites of the eyes get a yellow tinge, contact your doctor straight away, as there may be a problem with your child’s blood or liver.

 Other side-effects you need to know about

-- Your child may develop a dry cough that doesn’t go away.
-If it becomes a problem, contact your doctor for advice, but continue to give enalapril as usual.
+Your child may develop a dry cough that doesn’t go away.
+If it becomes a problem, contact your doctor for advice, but continue to give Enalapril as normal.